dunglas/mercure/spec/mercure.md

 ## Subscription Events

-If the hub supports the active subscriptions feature, it **MUST** publish an update when a subscription is created or terminated.
-If this feature is implemented by the hub, an update **MUST** be dispatched every time a subscription is created or terminated.
+If the hub supports the active subscriptions feature, it **MUST** publish an update every time a subscription is created or terminated.

 The topic of these updates **MUST** be an expansion of `/.well-known/mercure/subscriptions/{topic}/{subscriber}`. `{topic}` is the topic selector used for